Genocs/genocs-k8s/docs/00-K8S_ASSESMENT.md

    - You have sufficient system resources (CPU, RAM, disk space).
    - You need easy access to pre-configured add-ons and a robust feature set for experimentation.
    - Ultimately, both tools are excellent for local Kubernetes development.
 Many developers find themselves using both at different times depending on the specific task at hand.

+## Kubeadm

+[Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) is a tool provided by Kubernetes to help you bootstrap a Kubernetes cluster.
+It simplifies the process of setting up a cluster by automating tasks such as generating certificates, creating configuration files, and starting the control plane components.

+## MicroK8s

+[MicroK8s](https://microk8s.io/) is a lightweight, single-package Kubernetes distribution designed for developers and DevOps teams.
+It provides a simple way to run Kubernetes on your local machine or in the cloud, with minimal setup and resource requirements.

+## K3s

+[K3s](https://k3s.io/) is a lightweight, certified Kubernetes distribution designed for resource-constrained environments and edge computing.
+It is easy to install and maintain, making it ideal for IoT devices, ARM processors, and low-resource systems.

+## Dapr and KEDA

+- [Dapr](https://www.dapr.io/) is a portable, event-driven runtime that makes it easy for developers to build resilient, stateless, and stateful applications that run on the cloud and edge.
+It provides APIs for common application patterns such as service invocation, state management, pub/sub messaging, and more.

+- [KEDA](https://keda.sh/) (Kubernetes-based Event Driven Autoscaling) is a Kubernetes-based component that allows you to scale applications based on the number of events needing to be processed.
+It works with any containerized workload and can be used with various event sources like Kafka, RabbitMQ, Azure Queue Storage, and more.